Get started with Spotify for Artists

 - Pitch as early as possible; the more lead time the better.

-- Pitching doesn’t guarantee a featuring.
+- Pitching doesn’t guarantee a feature.

 - Editing pitches: up until the release date, you can edit the pitch but there is no guarantee that Spotify will notice this.